Biphyl/Delani/README.md

 ## Description
 This is a website about Delani Studio that explains about the studio and the kind of services that they offer to their clients.
 ## Setup/Installation Requirements
+To have this website, git clone on it and then you can contribute on it.

 ## Technologies Used
 * HTML - for the layout of the webpgw